mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Here's everything Amazon announced at its latest hardware event
+  - Coinbase UX teardown: 5 fails and how to fix them
      <hr/>

-      - *From new Ring flying indoor drone cameras to an adorable new kids version of one of its most popular Amazon home products, Jeff Bezos’ Seattle retailer unveiled a slew of new hardware goodies just ahead of the holiday shopping season.
-Echo updates Amazon kick…*
+      - *Digital currency exchange Coinbase has probably done more than most to push cryptocurrencies closer to the mainstream, earning an $8 billion valuation by private investors along the way.
+The company is reportedly eyeing a public listing next year, and is inar…*

-  - Netflix finally comes to the Amazon Echo Show
+  - Why isn't Robinhood a verb yet?
       <hr/>

-      - *Amazon announced the Echo Show line in 2017, and today, it’s finally gaining access to Netflix.
-The video service joins Hulu and Prime Video as the only officially supported video streaming apps.6 The news came from Amazon’s yearly Echo event where the compan…*
+      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast (now on Twitter!), where we unpack the numbers behind the headlines.
+This week Natasha Mascarenhas, Danny Crichton and your humble servant gathered to chat through a host of rounds…*

-  - Amazon redesigns Fire TV, introduces new Fire TV Stick and low-cost Fire TV Stick Lite
+  - Hootsuite says it will terminate its ICE contract 'without delay'
       <hr/>

-      - *Amazon today announced a redesign Fire TV experience along with an updated Fire TV Stick and a new, lower-cost Fire TV Stick Lite.
-The updated interface for the Alexa-enabled smart TV platform will introduce a handful of new features, including support video …*
+      - *After disagreements within the company spilled over into public controversy, Hootsuite says it won’t go forward with a contract with U.S. Immigration and Customs Enforcement.
+Through an external spokesperson, the company told TechCrunch it “can confirm the te…*

-  - 3 founders on why they pursued alternative startup ownership structures
+  - Announcing the final agenda for TC Sessions: Mobility 2020
       <hr/>

-      - *There is no one-size-fits all model for building a startup.
-At TechCrunch Disrupt, we heard from a handful of founders about alternative approaches to creating a sustainable company that ensures more than just VCs and early founders benefit from its success. …*
+      - *TC Sessions: Mobility is back and we’re excited to give the final look of what and who is coming to the main stage.
+Before we get into who is coming, let’s tackle one important change from our 2019 inaugural event: this year, TC Sessions: Mobility will be vir…*

-  - Amazon announces Luna+ game-streaming platform
+  - Here's everything Amazon announced at its latest hardware event
       <hr/>

-       - *At its Devices and Services event, Amazon launched its own cloud gaming competitor to Google Stadia and Microsoft xCloud.
-The company is launching the product in early access at an introductory price of $5.99 per month Users will be able to stream titles wire…*
+       - *From new Ring flying indoor drone cameras to an adorable new kids version of one of its most popular Amazon home products, Jeff Bezos’ Seattle retailer unveiled a slew of new hardware goodies just ahead of the holiday shopping season.
+Echo updates Amazon kick…*